How to make a Classic Swiss Cheese Fondue

 Method

-1. In a medium sauce pot, add all of the cheeses.
+- In a sauce pot on medium heat, add all of the grated cheese.

 Ingredients

-• 100 g vacherin Swiss cheese or other Swiss cheese
+- 100 g Vacherin Swiss cheese (or Swiss cheese of choice)

 Instructions

-• In a medium sauce pot, add all of the cheese.
+- In a sauce pot on medium heat, add all of the grated cheese.